terra-money/docs/docs/develop/how-to/sign-with-multisig.md

 ### Step 2: Create the multisig transaction

-We want to send 5 LUNA from our multisig account to `terra1fmcjjt6yc9wqup2r06urnrd928jhrde6gcld6n`.
+You want to send 5 LUNA from your multisig account to `terra1fmcjjt6yc9wqup2r06urnrd928jhrde6gcld6n`.

 ```bash
 terrad tx bank send \